Russian Academy of Sciences

 Edited by Galina A. Belova

-Digital photographic addenda to the paper THEY WERE NOT YELLOW, 21st (21a) Dynasty Theban
+Original photographic addenda to the paper THEY WERE NOT YELLOW,

 Edward R. Loring